Justification by Faith Alone in light of church history

-The post I Told You the Sacralists Were Coming, Didn’t I? appeared first on Alpha and Omega Ministries.
+The post On Matthew Barrett’s Conversion to Anglicanism appeared first on Alpha and Omega Ministries.

 “catholic” little c (Universal) vs. Roman Catholic